Kraljevo massacre: Aftermath and legacy

 List and Böhme were both captured at the end of the war.
 On 10 May 1947, they were charged with war crimes and crimes against humanity as part of the Hostages Trial of the Subsequent Nuremberg trials.
 One of the crimes specifically listed in Count 1 of the indictment was the massacre of 2,300 hostages in Kragujevac.
 Böhme committed suicide before his arraignment.
 List was found guilty on Count 1, as well as on another count.
 He was sentenced to life imprisonment in 1948, but was released due to ill health in 1953.
 Despite this, he lived until June 1971.
 Keitel was found guilty of war crimes and crimes against humanity at the Nuremberg Trials, and subsequently hanged.
 Hoffmann, whom the local population dubbed the "butcher of Kraljevo and Kragujevac", was promoted to command the more capable 352nd Infantry Division in November 1941.
-He ended the war as the commander of a prisoner-of-war camp, having been demoted for refusing to shoot deserters in the Ukraine.
+He ended the war as the commander of a prisoner-of-war camp, having been demoted for refusing to shoot deserters in Ukraine.
 The 717th Infantry Division was reorganised as the 117th Jäger Division later in the war and its troops took part in a massacre of hundreds of Greek civilians at Kalavryta in December 1943.

 Like the massacre at Kragujevac, the Kraljevo massacre came to symbolise the brutality of the German occupation in Yugoslav popular memory.
 The historian Jozo Tomasevich describes the killings as "the two most horrible outrages that the Germans committed in Serbia" on the basis of Hitler's decree.
 The Kragujevac massacre remains better known than the one in Kraljevo, though both occurred around the same time and resulted in a similar number of deaths.
 This may be because schoolchildren were among the Kragujevac victims.
 Following the war, it was widely accepted that 7,000 civilians had been executed in Kragujevac and 6,000 had been executed in Kraljevo.
 The number of victims believed to have been killed in Kraljevo has since been reduced to around 2,000 by modern Serbian and German historians.
 A similar re-examining has taken place with regard to the massacre at Kragujevac, where both Serbian and German scholars agree that more than 2,700 civilians were killed.
 The total number of individuals killed in the two massacres is believed to be around 5,000.